 LEWISBURG, Pa. — Snorkeling in Savannah Bay off the coast of Virgin Gorda, British Virgin Islands, Bucknell University economics major Alison Bianco, Class of '13, noticed a school of small yellow fish containing one that looked a little different: It had a blue head and black-and-white stripes, and it appeared to be the leader.

 "Is that one the mom?"
-Bianco asked Elizabeth Capaldi Evans, associate professor of biology and animal behavior.
+Bianco asked Elizabeth Capaldi, associate professor of biology and animal behavior.

 "Wow," said Bianco, "'Finding Nemo' really messed me up."